hypernumbers/hypernumbers-manual/contents/indepth/making-pages-from-templates.rst

 •	Calculator templates
 •	etc. etc.

-In hypernumbers the opportunities to capitalise on the use of templates in a fully-functioning workflow system is immense - as it is possible to create templates that incorporate a combination of:
+In vixo the opportunities to capitalise on the use of templates in a fully-functioning workflow system is immense - as it is possible to create templates that incorporate a combination of:

 •	GUI elements
 •	business logic